-February-August 2018 -- The MEU deployed to the 5th and 6th Fleets areas of responsibility aboard the USS Iwo Jima (LHD-7), USS New York (LPD-21) and USS Oak Hill (LSD-51) with Battalion Landing Team 2/6 as the ground combat element, Combat Logistics Battalion 26 as the logistics combat element, and Marine Medium Tiltrotor Squadron 162 (Reinforced) as the aviation combat element.
-The MEU participated in various multinational and bilateral exercises throughout Europe, the Middle East and Africa in addition to providing aviation support to Operation Inherent Resolve in Iraq.
+February-August 2018 -- The MEU deployed to the Fifth and Sixth Fleets areas of responsibility aboard the USS Iwo Jima (LHD-7), USS New York (LPD-21) and USS Oak Hill (LSD-51) with Battalion Landing Team 2/6 as the ground combat element, Combat Logistics Battalion 26 as the logistics combat element, and Marine Medium Tiltrotor Squadron 162 (Reinforced) as the aviation combat element.
+The MEU participated in various multinational and bilateral exercises throughout Europe, the Middle East and Africa in addition to providing aviation support to Operation INHERENT RESOLVE in Iraq.

 December 2019-July 2020 -- The MEU deployed to the Second, Fifth, and Sixth Fleets areas of responsibility aboard the USS Bataan (LHD 5), USS New York (LPD-21), and USS Oak Hill (LSD-51) with Battalion Landing Team 2nd Battalion, 8th Marines as the ground combat element, Combat Logistics Battalion 26 as the logistics combat element, and Marine Medium Tiltrotor Squadron 365 (Reinforced) as the aviation combat element.
 The MEU conducted unilateral training and participated in bilateral training in Africa.
 The AV-8 detachment provided air support for Operation INHERENT RESOLVE from Isa Air Base.